suniique/academic-kickstart/content/home/experience.md

   location = "Shanghai, China"
   date_start = "2018-09-01"
   date_end = "2018-12-01"
-  description = "Working with Prof. Qingfeng Du and Dr. Qiu Juan on the project of Combining LSTM with VAE for Anomaly Detection from Imbalanced KPI Data of Online Servers."
+  description = "Working with Prof. Qingfeng Du and Dr. Qiu Juan on the project of Combining LSTM with VAE for Anomaly Detection from Imbalanced KPI Data of Online Servers.
+We have applied for 1 Chinese Patent."

 +++